Censored Planet Data Analysis¶

 The Customers per AS table from APNIC may be useful if you are not familiar with the local ISPs.

 Keep in mind that not all ISPs may be present because of a limitation in the collection methodology.

 Alternatively, you may select one Network at a time using the filter, but it helps to get a view across Networks first to see if there’s consistency.
-Consistent blocking across Networks is evidence of a national firewall.
+Consistent blocking across Networks is evidence of a national policy.

 Remove CDNs and private companies such as banks from the list of IP organizations.
 Banks tend to have a lot more censorship than ISPs and may use different methods.

 Identify how each ISP blocks sites (see list of outcomes)

 In the outcomes per network chart, you can click on the “Optional metrics” icon and select “Unexpected count”.
 That will show what types of unexpected outcomes you get for each network.